Consensys/doctools.template-site/docs/contribute/create-diagram.md

 Create diagrams to illustrate:

 - Detailed or simplified product architecture.
-- Technical processes or flows.
+- Technical processes and flows.
-- Concept charts or tables.
+- Concept charts and tables.

 The following video demonstrates creating a diagram for the GoQuorum documentation using Figma: